• Home

 Personal Liability Insurance in Germany

-Monetary losses are all losses that are neither property damages nor personal damages.
-Insurers differentiate here between genuine and non-genuine financial losses.
+Monetary losses are not property damages or personal damages.
+Insurers differentiate here between genuine and non-genuine monetary losses.
 Genuine monetary loss is not related to personal or property damages.
-It occurs, for example, if a person misses a flight to a business meeting due to a fault of the insured person — thus, a lucrative contract is not concluded.

-Every liability insurance Germany covers non-genuine financial losses up to the policy’s cover amount.
-However, some providers cover genuine financial losses only to a limited extent.
+The insurance company covers non-genuine financial losses up to the policy’s cover amount.
+However, some insurance providers cover genuine financial losses only to a limited extent.

 Who can be insured with personal liability insurance?